treboryatska/gitdao/README.md

 This information will be refreshed every a certain period of time (for example, every month or every release) and the DAO will distribute the tokens to the contributors based on their contribution on the main branch.

-## Weighted Points
+### Weighted Points

-The points are calculated as follows:
+The formulta to calcute the points can be improved and is up for debate, but for now the points are calculated as follows:

 - 1 point for each line of code
 - 0.5 points for each line of commented code or line in a text file (txt and md files)

-# Steps to create a repository an give its ownership to a DAO
+## Steps to create a repository and give its ownership to a DAO

 1. Create a Github account for the DAO
 2. Create a repository or transfer an existing one to the DAO account